WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 - Easiest command is `git checkout -b branchName` where "branchName" is replaced by whatever you are naming your branch.
 (You decide on the name)
   - This command creates the branch and then switches you over to the new branch you've created.
   - Whenever you create a branch, it's taking the most recent code and making a copy for that branch.
+  - The branch starts from wherever you currently are when you create your branch.

 ### Branch Naming
 - If it's used for testing, call it `testBranch`.